eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

     mechanism in *Fast DDS*, please refer to :ref:`discovery`.

     .. warning::
-        The environment variable is only used in the case where :ref:`discoveryProtocol<discovery_protocol>` is set to |SIMPLE|.
+        The environment variable is only used in the case where :ref:`discovery protocol<discovery_protocol>` is set to |SIMPLE|.
         In any other case the environment variable has no effect.